 The optical bench is connected to the bus via three isostatic mounts: two long mounts in –z direction, and one short support in +z direction, providing the needed thermoelastic and thermal decoupling.
-The design of the isostatic mounts is stiff in axial and tangential direction; their orientation and accommodation does not follows a classic 120º spacing, but is trimmed mainly to satisfy the interface requirements imposed by the platform, still avoiding conflicts with other payload elements or the use of asymmetric configurations.
-In particular, it is highly desirable to place all mechanical interfaces between payload and platform as close as possible to the edges of the platform top floor, since such locations benefit from the stiffening of the platform side panels.
+The design of the isostatic mounts is stiff in axial and tangential direction; their orientation and accommodation do not follow a classic 120º spacing but are trimmed mainly to satisfy the interface requirements imposed by the platform, still avoiding conflicts with other payload elements or the use of asymmetric configurations.
+In particular, it is highly desirable to place all mechanical interfaces between the payload and platform as close as possible to the edges of the platform's top floor, since such locations benefit from the stiffening of the platform side panels.

 The remaining elements of the payload [radiators, FRU (Frequency Reference Unit), Laser Electronics and ICU (Instrument Control Unit)], as well as the antenna tower, are mechanically interfaced and supported by the platform.
 The FRU and the ICU, together with the laser, are the main dissipating sources and are thermally coupled with the payload radiators.
 33)